seancarroll/kadds/README.md

 ## Use Case

-Primary use case I'm investigating is distributing data from shared enterprise systems to downstream systems and companies.
+Primary use case I'm investigating is distributing data from shared enterprise systems to downstream systems / companies.
-Most of these source systems are relational data stores (e.g. Oracle) with thousands of tables.
+Most of these source systems are relational data stores (e.g. Oracle) with hundreds to thousands of tables.
-In some instances this data comes out of the source system as change data capture events but platform should be able to support any number of source systems as well as both push and pull.
+In some instances this data comes out of the source system as change data capture events but the platform should be able to support any number of source systems as well as both push and pull.

 ## Research